Instructions for managers on how to use the situational cases

 - If you have a large group of employees, divide the staff into smaller groups.
 It is a good idea to aim for a maximum of four in each group.

 - Choose a leader for each group.
 The group leader leads the conversation within the group and summarizes the results at the end.

-- As a moderator, you read the first example to the group.
+- As the manager, you read the first example out load to the group.

-- Give the groups 5 minutes to discuss each example and the questions that follow.
+- Give the groups 5 minutes to discuss each example and the corresponding questions.

 - Open the conversation with the group as a whole, where you go through the questions and the staff share thoughts.

 - When the discussion is over, move on to the next example and repeat steps 6-8.